asimonov/CarND-Advanced-Lane-Lines/README.md

   * fine-tune detection by calling existing `Line` methods with slightly better guesses
   * could use more involved logic given different combinations of detection confidence measures, line positions and curvature

+**NB**: there is no `output_images` folder showing examples for each stage of the pipeline.
+Instead the provided jupyter notebook displays intermediate images as the pipeline is defined.